green-coding-solutions/green-metrics-tool/.devcontainer/splash.md

-## Welcome to Green Metrics Tool in Github Codespaces
+## Green Metrics Tool Codespaces Quickstart

-To get started, blah blah blah...

-First wait for the post install setup script to finish!

-Activate your venv!
+Thank you for trying out the Green Metrics Tool :-)

+First remember to activate your venv:
 `source venv/bin/activate`

-In a second terminal window:
+Then in a second terminal window, start the docker containers:
-`cd docker && docker compose up `
+`cd /workspaces/green-metrics-tool/docker && docker compose up `

 quick test:
-`./runner.py --name test --uri /workspaces/green-metrics-tool/tests/stress-application`
+`/workspaces/green-metrics-tool/runner.py --name test --uri /workspaces/green-metrics-tool/tests/stress-application`

+To see the Metrics front end, go to your ports tab and follow the link for port 9143